 The name Goiim is a regular plural form of the masculine noun גוי (goy) meaning people or nation:

-There are no two ways about it: the name Goiim means Nations and denotes the physical presence of peoples other than Israel.
+There are no two ways about it: the name Goiim means Nations and denotes the physical presence of separate peoples including Israel.